29-Year-Old Defenseman – Dallas Stars

 Andrew Bodnarchuk Contract Information:

-Agreed to a two-year deal with the Kings in July of 2013.
+Signed a two-year contract with the Stars in July 2016.

 To instantly reveal our fantasy analysis of every player – including Andrew Bodnarchuk – simply subscribe now.

 Age is determined on October 1st of each season.No Yes